-Several Asian countries are active in strengthening their financial resilience.
-Any regional initiative should build on existing work.
-Some countries have already been working on national strategies to better manag the cost of disasters.

-Knowledge gained through World Bank support to countries, dialogue in the region, and recent disasters suggests that countries' current priorities for use of financial instruments can be placed in three broad categories:

-access to rapid disaster response financing (and deployment of rapid response funds at the subnational level and to households);

-property catastrophe risk insurance for public assets;

-property catastrophe risk insurance for private assets
+Several Asian countries are already active in strengthening their financial resilience, and any regional initiative should build on existing work.
+Some countries have already been working on national strategies to better manage the cost of disasters.
+Annex I provides a summary of progress made by a subset of Asian countries, as identified through ongoing World Bank engagements.
+This summary is not meant to be exhaustive and should be expanded following further consultations with countries and other (donor and private) partners.
+Knowledge gained through World Bank support to countries, dialogue in the region, and recent disasters suggests that countries' current priorities for use of financial instruments can be placed in three broad categories: access to rapid disaster response financing (and deployment of rapid response funds at the subnational level and to households); property catastrophe risk insurance for public assets; and property catastrophe risk insurance for private assets.
 Rapid response financing here refers to financing released within days or weeks of a disaster occurring.
-Contingent instruments tend to offer this feature, such as the World Bank's contingent credit (Cat DDO) offering, insurance products such as the Pacific Catastrophe Insurance Pilot, contingent grant windows such as the federal-level contingent financing window linked to the Ethiopia productive safety net program described below, and donor emergency response facilities.
+Contingent instruments tend to offer this feature, such as the World Bank's contingent credit (Cat DDO5) offering, insurance products such as the Pacific Catastrophe Insurance Pilot, contingent grant windows such as the federal-level contingent financing window linked to the Ethiopia productive safety net program described below, and donor emergency response facilities.

-1. Rapid Response Financing

 Access to rapid response financing is a priority issue for economies at risk of severe shocks, such as large earthquakes and tropical cyclones (e.g. Indonesia, the Philippines, Nepal, Myanmar); but it is also important for economies that are exposed to recurrent flooding but have limited resources to respond (e.g. Myanmar, Cambodia, the Lao People's Democratic Republic, Sri Lanka).

-- The Philippines has already implemented and used disaster-contingent credit instruments with the World Bank (a Catastrophe Deferred Drawdown Option, or Cat DDO; US\$500 million) and with the Japan International Cooperation Agency (JICA) (SECURE; \$500 million); it has just finalized a second World Bank Cat DDO (US\$500m) and also is evaluating sovereign catastrophe risk insurance as an option. - Indonesia has carried out analysis to develop a national strategy for financial protection against disasters, including a possible disaster reserve fund. - Myanmar, Cambodia, and Lao PDR are in the early phases of exploring a sub-regional pooling of risk similar to the Caribbean Catastrophe Risk Insurance Facility (CCRIF) or the Pacific PCRAFI catastrophe insurance program - Sri Lanka has recently put a disaster-contingent credit product in place with the World Bank (Cat DDO). - Nepal Among the lessons learned from the devastating April 2015 earthquake was an identified gap in rapid response financing and effective mechanisms to deploy funding once it is received.
+The Philippines has already implemented and used disaster-contingent credit instruments with the World Bank (a Catastrophe Deferred Drawdown Option, or Cat DDO; US\$500 million) and with the Japan International Cooperation Agency (JICA) (SECURE; \$500 million); it has just finalized a second World Bank Cat DDO (US\$500m) and also is evaluating sovereign catastrophe risk insurance as an option.
+Indonesia has carried out analysis to develop a national strategy for financial protection against disasters, including a possible disaster reserve fund.
+Myanmar, Cambodia, and Lao PDR are in the early phases of exploring a sub-regional pooling of risk similar to the Caribbean Catastrophe Risk Insurance Facility (CCRIF) or the Pacific PCRAFI catastrophe insurance program.
+Sri Lanka has recently put a disaster-contingent credit product in place with the World Bank (Cat DDO).
+Meanwhile, among the lessons learned from the devastating April 2015 earthquake in Nepal was an identified gap in rapid response financing and effective mechanisms to deploy funding once it is received.

 Post-disaster rapid response financing may be mobilized for very different purposes across countries.

 For some, rapid response financing is valuable as bridge financing that helps to avoid budget disruption.
 For others, it allows urgent action (e.g., emergency services, financial assistance to affected populations) in the face of severe budget constraints.
 How such financing is used will largely be determined by the size of the economy and by budget flexibility.